zackeryfretty/Beaver-Builder-Flodesk/README.md

 - Install & activate the plugin usual way.
 - Select "Flodesk" when using the Subscribe Form module and enjoy!

 NOTE: Please use this plugin at your own risk, I can't be held responsible if it does anything crazy on you or breaks.
 The Flodesk API seems pretty new, so things may change.
+Zero Warranty.